hdtodd/WP_433/docs/WP_install.md

 *  A host computer with the Arduino IDE installed
 *  An Arduino Uno or similar microcontroller
 *  A 433MHz transmitter (or ISM-band transmitter using a frequency legal in your locale)
-*  One or more sensors from the set [MPL3115, DHT20, DS18B10, OSEPP Light-01] connected into the microcontroller
+*  One or more sensors from the set [MPL3115, DHT20, DS18B10, OSEPP Light-01] connected into the microcontroller.
+In the circuit diagram, the DS18B20 is shown as a single breadboard device.
+A more likely implementation would be to use multiple DS18B20's on 1m cables to monitor temperatures in multiple locations (indoor/outdoor, multiple vats, etc.).
 *  The appropriate library code for each device installed in the Arduino IDE library.
 *  An rtl_433 server with [omnisensor](https://github.com/hdtodd/omnisensor_433) protocol support installed.